Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

 Even if you haven’t painted at all, you should still air out your hive.
 New wood and glue can be a strong enough smell to put the bees off.
 You’ll want your hive to spend several days outdoors to achieve as neutral a smell as possible.
-This is why it’s a good idea to get your equipment well in advance of your bees’ arrival.
+This is why it’s a good idea to get your equipment well in advance of your bee's arrival.

+By the way, avoiding the need to paint is why many beekeepers prefer cedar, among other reasons.
 For cedar beehives a coat of tung oil is strongly recommended, though not essential.
 Aside from improving the longevity of the wood, it lends a deep, beautiful color and many also love the smell!

 Once all your parts are together and painted and aired, it’s time to stack them up.
-Langstroth hives are like totem poles - one piece goes on top of the other to make a tower that can get pretty tall at the height of production.
+Langstroth hives are like totem poles - one piece goes on top of the other to make a tower that can get pretty tall at the height of honey production.
 Each piece plays a specific part, and they have to be stacked in the right order to work.

 The very first thing you need is something for your hive to sit on - if the bottom board rests on the ground it leaves the hive wide open to damp and critters.
 Some kits come with a hive stand, acting as a base.
 If your kit came with one, use it.
 If it didn’t, don’t despair.
 A hive can sit on anything as long as it’s level.
 Two cinder blocks with a piece of wood laid across them works perfectly.

 On top of your stand goes the bottom board.
 One side should have four pieces of wood, or cleats, running around the outside.
 The other should have three.
 Place it so the one with three is facing up, and the open end is pointing in the direction you want to be forward.
-This is your bees’ entrance.
+This is your bee's entrance.
 Check the balance of your stack so far making sure it doesn’t tip or rock.
 If it does, now is the time to adjust, not when it’s full of lots of honey and angry bees.

-Next comes your first boxes, which will form your hive's body.
+Next comes your boxes, which will form your hive's body.
 If you have multiple boxes of different depths put the biggest one down first.
 This is called a deep (or deep super).

 Your kit might include just the one box.
 If that’s the case, skip down to the inner cover.